 Why does Matthew have the preponderance of usages of the term?
 Messiah is preeminently the promised Messiah to Israel.
 He is her King and ruler.
 Secondly, the title also has to do with ruling on the earth, and the promises of earthly blessing are given to Israel, not to the church.
 This is why the usage of the term is so concentrated in those chapters where Jesus is teaching about his return and the judgment to come upon the earth.
 Matthew 24, the chapter when Jesus speaks of his return in power and glory, contains 6 references.
 The parallel passage in Luke has 4 occurrences.

 Son of Man does not highlight Jesus as Head of The Church.
-After the gospels, the term occurs but once in Acts, when Stephen is about to die and sees the heavens opened, and says “I see the heavens opened, and the Son of Man standing at the right hand of God.”
+After the gospels, the term occurs but once in Acts, when Stephen is about to die and sees the heavens opened and says “I see the heavens opened, and the Son of Man standing at the right hand of God.”
 (Acts 7:56.)
 Recall that is was before a Jewish council, and the high priest that Stephen is witnessing, and this, too, makes sense.
 Importantly, the term Son of Man occurs in none of the New Testament epistles.
 Why is this?
 Again, it is because the term refers to Jesus in his office as Jewish Messiah, rather than Bridegroom or Head of church.
 Paul, more than anyone else, presents Jesus as head of the church, which is his body.
 It surely indicates this purpose that when speaking the body of Christ, no writer of an epistle ever references Son of Man when speaking of the Lord Jesus.
-Those in the body of Christ will not come into judgement to determine their eternal destiny.
+Those in the body of Christ will not come into judgment to determine their eternal destiny.
 They have already been judged in the person of Christ on the cross.
-But those who are not in Christ will one day face judgement for their sins, and will stand before the Son of Man.
+But those who are not in Christ will one day face judgment for their sins, and will stand before the Son of Man.
 This reflects the absence of the term in the epistles.
 When we come to the book of Revelation, the term reappears.
 And this, too, is fitting.
 The book has to do with judgments upon the earth, the sphere of the Son of Man’s authority.
 Yet because the Son of Man does not preeminently highlight Jesus in his relation to the church, this does not mean that Christians should not be interested or set aside all that it entails.
 On the contrary, we worship the Lord Jesus for all his manifold offices and glories.

 Son of Man points to the Kingdom of God on the earth.
 The subject of prophecy is often fraught with difficulty and confusion.
 Many believers simply don’t study prophecy because it is perplexing.
 But I continually go back to something written by William Kelly on the topic.
 In his Lectures on the Book of Revelation, he notes:

 “The objection to the study of prophecy arises from a root of unbelief, sometimes deeply hidden, which supposes all blessing to depend on the measure in which a subject bears immediately on one’s self or one’s circumstances.
 Thus when some cry out, That is not essential, I would ask, Essential to what?
 If they mean essential to salvation, we agree.
 On the other hand prophecy is essential to our due appreciation of Christ’s glory and of the glory that is to be revealed.
-To slight prophecy therefore is to despise unwittingly that glory and the grace which has made it known to us.
+To slight prophecy, therefore, is to despise unwittingly that glory and the grace which has made it known to us.
 It is the plainest evidence of the selfishness of our hearts, which wants every word of God to be directly about ourselves.”

 In other words, if prophecy is primarily about what is future, rather than the here and now, this shouldn’t lessen our interest in it.
 It has to do with the revealing of Christ’s glory upon the earth.
 When the Son of Man comes in his glory, it will be for judgment and to establish his kingdom physically and visibly.
 In the prophets, there are numerous passages that put forth these Kingdom conditions.
 The Kingdom of God is such a vast topic, and so much the substance of Old Testament revelation that it is impossible to do justice to it briefly.
 But one can say that among the many promises about the Kingdom, its open manifestation is certainly among them.
 A couple of examples illustrate this.
 Hab.
 4:2, “For the earth will be filled with the knowledge of the glory of the LORD as the waters cover the sea.”
 Is.
 11:9, “They will not hurt or destroy in all My holy mountain, For the earth will be full of the knowledge of the LORD As the waters cover the sea.”
 This open manifestation of the Kingdom links to the Son of Man, and takes us back to Daniel 7, where dominion and rule are promised to the Son of Man.
 As you read the gospels, reflect on all the richness that this self-designation of Jesus means.
 If it is a promise of the glory to come, it is his glory, and therefore should interest every Christian.